pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

   comment: "Corruption level exists as a skill level check; hopefully this will encourage players to specialize their AP and also increase optimism level.", )[
   The corruption level is randomized on each tile.
   Corruption level determines the minimum skill level required to transmute the garbage.
-Players need to roll a six-sided dice (1D6) for the corruption level for each resource (i.e., water, plant, and animal).
+Players need to roll a six-sided dice (1D6) for the corruption level for each resource (that is, water, plant, and animal).
-  E.g., Level three corruption requires a minimum of level three skill.
+  For example, Level three corruption requires a minimum of level three skill.
-  Rolling to check for corruption level does not consume AP.
+  Rolling to check for corruption level doesn't consume AP.
-  Corruption does not spread.
+  Corruption doesn't spread.
 ]

 The players can only check for corruption level on the hex they're standing on.

 == Garbage
-There is three garbage per hex.
+There are three garbage per hex.
 Transmuting one garbage consumes one AP.
 The resources stack multiplicatively and can spill into other tiles depending on the stacking level.

-/ 1 stack: can spill into 1 other hex, decided by player / 2 stack: can spill into 3 hex, decided by player
-/ 3 stack: can spill into all neighbors
+/ 1 stack: can spill into 1 other hex, decided by the player / 2 stack: can spill into 3 hexes, decided by the player / 3 stack: can spill into all neighbors

 Some resources have requirements.